 So we’ve always worked and travel had to fit in around our jobs.
 We didn’t really think there was any other way.

 Through the years, we both found good jobs- him in software and me as an air-traffic controller, but something just wasn’t right.
 We felt restless and like we were missing something.

 Then, in 2017, our lives changed dramatically.
-We lost my mother-in-law, who was one of the worlds ‘good people'.
-Her passing was swift and unexpected- and really shook us out of our rut.
+My lovely mother-in-law, who was one of the world’s ‘good people’, became ill.
+We rented a house because we thought we’d need to look after her, but sadly she died a couple of months later.
+Her passing was totally unexpected- and really shook us up.

 “Don’t live the same year 75 times and call it a life”

 The whole way back, we discussed what was keeping us in one place- and how we could change it.
 It turned out that my job was the biggest reason we couldn’t travel as much as we wanted to- he could do a lot of his work from the road.

 So we decided to change our lives.
 I started researching simple living, early retirement and living in a van long-term.
 I began to envision a life beyond what we had- one which allowed us time to enjoy the simpler things in life.

 I applied for a year-long sabbatical from my job but, as we were planning and saving for that, we realised that if we drastically changed our lifestyle and reduced our bills, we could afford for me not to work at all.